Lab Policy

 IMRAD Format

-In general, when writing your report, write as if the lab prompt did not exist, and that the reader is wholly unfamiliar with CS 307 or the assignment you are completing.
+In general, when writing your report, write as if the lab prompt did not exist, and assume the reader is wholly unfamiliar with CS 307 or the assignment you are completing.
 They will have some familiarity with the domain of the problem depending on the given background and goal.

 Is this a non-trivial amount of “extra” work?
 Yes.
 Is it worth it?
 You betcha!2